Select Page

 To remedy this, UPS and FedEx introduced dimensional pricing.
 This works by weighing the product to get the “normal weighted rate” and by calculating the volume to find the “dimensional weight”.
 The customer (you) pays the higher of the two.

 When you’re shipping relatively small products in large boxes, you’re missing out on an easy cost saving opportunity.
-Consider the following strategies to optimize packaging and reduce shipping costs:
+Consider the following strategies to optimize packaging and reduce shipping cost:

 • Maximize packing space: Ship as many products as possible in one packing box.